umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/index.md

 To give a better overview over your projects it is possible to order your projects into **Groups**.

-This can be done by clicking the **Edit Group** button in the top left side.
+This can be done by clicking the **Edit Groups** button in the top left side.

 ![Edit Groups](images/edit-group.png)